Gender of the Noun

 All male names relate to the type of masculine gender.

-and they can be substituted by a word he:
+and they can be substituted by the word he:

 -Where is your son?